-If you open multiple images for training, you can use the toolbar buttons to navigate through the images.
+You can use the toolbar buttons to navigate the images you opened for training.
 Refer to the following button descriptions for information about how to view images.

-Navigates to the first image in the list of open images.
+Navigates to the first image in the list of images you opened.

 Navigates to the previous image.